-A MANUFACTURER WHO IS A SIGNIFICANT CUSTOMER FOR THE SUPPLIER IS IN ESSENCE A CO-VENTURER OF THE SUPPLIER AND OF THE SUPPLIER'S FINANCIERS ompanies expend substantial resources managing the credit risk of customers, to protect the value of their sales.
-Many companies, however, do not always apply credit risk analysis to their supply chain, focusing instead on procurement at the lowest cost and compliance with a myriad of regulatory issues.
+Companies expend substantial resources managing the credit risk of customers, to protect the value of their sales.
+Many companies, however, do not always apply credit risk analysis to its supply chain, focusing instead on procurement at the lowest cost, and compliance with a myriad of regulatory issues.
 However, credit risk in the supply chain may actually pose a greater potential risk of loss.
-If a supplier fails to deliver the product on time, the manufacturing process can be interrupted or halted, potentially idling plants at a significant daily cost to the company.
+If a supplier fails to deliver product on time, the manufacturing process can be interrupted or halted, potentially idling plants at a significant daily cost to the company.